atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 After one last ```kubectl get pods -o wide``` command, you'll find that pod3 is running on node3.

+Now, before we move on, if you're wondering: "why should *removing* a taint be considered a valid 'troubleshooting' approach to enabling our pending pods to be scheduled?" then you're not crazy.
+If it seems a bit counterintuitive, it is.
+Sure, removing the node taint resolves the issue.
+By why taint the node in the first place then, right?
+Correct.
+I've noticed many cases with teams in the past overusing node taints actually becomes a bit more confusing and cumbersome.
+So my proposed "troubleshooting" technique of removing the node taint actually points to the need to rethink our pod scheduling strategy altogether.
+Perhaps there is a better solution for scheduling pods to the appropriate nodes!
+Let's explore this further in the next section.

-Before we move onto the next exercise, let's remove the taint from node2 and delete the pods used in this exercise by running the following commands from the root directory:
+Before we move onto the next set of exercises, let's remove the taint from node2 and delete the pods used in this exercise by running the following commands from the root directory:

 ```
 kubectl taint nodes $node2 taint1=taint_value_1:NoExecute-
-kubectl delete -f ./specs_taints_exercises/.
+kubectl delete -f ./taints_exercises/.
 ```

 ## Node Affinity

 Let's take a look at another approach to scheduling pods in Kubernetes: node affinities.

-Let's start by reviewing the ```without-affinity.yaml``` file in the /specs_affinity_exercises directory.
+Let's start by reviewing the ```without-affinity.yaml``` file in the /affinity_exercises directory.
 You may notice that this file is pretty similar to our pod specs from the previous exercise, with a few alterations.
-- without-affinity.yaml is a deployment spec, with 8 pod replicas.
+- without-affinity.yaml is a deployment manifest, with 8 pod replicas.
-- Therefore, in this example, instead of scheduling 3 pods to 3 nodes, we're looking to schedule all *8* pods to node2, since it matches the node selector label declared in the file (line 16): ```label2: value2```
+- Therefore, in this example, instead of scheduling 3 pods to 3 nodes, we're looking to schedule all *8* pods to node2, since it matches the node selector label declared in the pod template of our deployment spec (line 16): ```label2: value2```
 - Lastly, note that each of our 8 pods will be requesting .4 vCPU, and 1 GB of RAM.

-Run the following command from the /specs_affinity_exercises directory to create the deployment (that doesn't yet use node affinity):
+Run the following command from the ```/affinity_exercises``` directory to create the deployment (that doesn't yet use node affinity):

 ```
 kubectl apply -f without-affinity.yaml